 MN ABE Distance Learning

 The Minnesota Literacy Council oversees the distance learning (DL) initiative for MN ABE, supporting managers and instructors in building quality DL opportunities for their adult learners based on established best practices.
-Our professional development initiatives are offered in partnership with Project IDEAL.
-Saint Paul Adult Basic Education also vets DL platforms for statewide use, coordinates DL policy and procedures, as well as communicates DL information to the ABE field via e-letters and more.
+Activities are offered in partnership with Project IDEAL.
+MN ABE Distance Learning also vets DL platforms for statewide use, coordinates DL policy and procedures, and communicates DL information to the ABE field via newsletter articles and more.

 Minnesota Association of Workforce Boards